 How to open the diet up as you progress

 This depends on how things have gone for you in the initial few weeks.
-If you're not dealing with oxalate dumping and are feeling like things are improving quickly some foods can be added.
-I work closely with people during the initial stages of this process and the the weeks afterwards when we decide which foods to add in and how fast.
+If you're not dealing with oxalate dumping and feel like things are improving quickly, some foods can be added.
+I work closely with people during the initial stages of this process and the weeks afterwards when we decide which foods to add in, sometimes one by one.
 We may also agree on certain other supplements but it all depends on what's happening real-time.